Skip to Main Content

 Identifying Research Articles with a Theory or Theoretical Basis for the Find a Concept Assignment - Process for a CINAHL Search

-If you are having trouble finding research articles that use a particular theory, you can either search for theor* as a keyword along with your specialty or topic of interest (this searches for the keyword theory, theories, or theoretical--or you can use the subject heading for theory to focus in articles that include a theory as one of the article subjects.
+If you are having trouble finding research articles that use a theory, you can either search for theor* as a keyword along with your specialty or topic of interest (this searches for the keyword theory, theories, or theoretical--or you can use the subject heading for theory to focus in articles that include a theory as one of the article subjects.
 Using subject headings might make the search results a bit more relevant and manageable for you.

 The instructions below are for CINAHL.
 A similar approach could be used in PsycINFO or other databases.
 However, the indexing terminology will be somewhat different in other databases.
 Please email Ximena for detailed help with other databases or if you have questions or problems with the CINAHL steps below.